 - Students will be notified of the decision made by the committee by e-mail/letter.

 - Students must follow the terms of their appeal if approved or their Financial Aid will be suspended.

 - If a student is approved on a Financial Aid Appeal and fails to follow the terms of the appeal, a second appeal is not accepted.
-Students in this situation will not be eligible to recieve aid until their progress is current by thier own means.
+Students in this situation will not be eligible to receive aid until their progress is current by their own means.

 - Students who have exceeded their 600% Pell Grant Lifetime Eligibility are not eligible to file an appeal to receive a Pell Grant.
 Their appeal will be considered for Direct Loans only.

 - The only circumstances a student may file an appeal for MAX ATTEMPTED HOURS is if they have graduated from a program and wish to have us evaluate their transcript to see if any hours can be excluded that do not count in any way toward the current program of study.
 Only students who have completed a degree/certificate can be considered for an appeal on MAX.